1,000+ Opportunities

 Endowments or other foundations

-Based on current listing details, eligibility includes: Human services organizations in Lancaster and Platte Counties in Nebraska with current 501(c)(3) tax-exempt status; priority given to programs serving vulnerable populations including older adults.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Human services organizations in Lancaster and Platte Counties in Nebraska with current 501(c)(3) tax-exempt status; priority given to programs serving vulnerable populations including older adults.
+Confirm the full requirements in the official notice before applying.